This is not an endorsement of cryptocurrency or any specific provider, service or offering. It is not a recommendation to trade or use any services.

 Customers who opt to receive rewards in the platform's native token, NEXO, are incentivised via higher return rates.
 Always use the yield earning calculator to better understand your rates and APR before making any deposits.

 Nexo's earn platform uses an over-collateralised lending model.
 This means that borrowers have to deposit a greater value of assets than they are borrowing.
 So for instance, for every $1 they deposit they can only borrow 50 cents.
-This reduces the risk for lenders.
+This reduces the risk for lenders as well as for the platform.

 Nexo also offers an insurance policy through partnerships with BitGo, Ledger Vault, Bakkt and other custodians who are backed by Lloyd's of London.